 At which point Sam saw red and started a physical fight.

 Other’s from the class intervened and stopped them from fighting.

 The teacher convenes all to an activity with the cards.

-Supported by the use of the C4D, each protagonist is given a card that corresponds to possible reflections linked to their behavior during the conflict.
+Supported by the use of the Cards 4 Democracy, each protagonist is given a card that corresponds to possible reflections linked to their behavior during the conflict.